Package 'PLSDAbatch'

 type

-The type of model used for fitting.
+The type of model used ("linear model" or "linear mixed model").

 model